-TotalEnergies Partners with Technip Energies to Advance Low-Carbon Solutions for LNG and Offshore Facilities
+TotalEnergies Partners With Technip Energies to Advance Low-carbon Solutions For LNG And Offshore Facilities

 Regulatory News:

-TotalEnergies and Technip Energies (Paris:TE) (ISIN:NL0014559478) signed a Technical Cooperation Agreement to jointly develop low-carbon solutions for Liquefied Natural Gas (LNG) production and offshore facilities to accelerate the energy transition.
+TotalEnergies (Paris:TTE) (LSE:TTE) (NYSE:TTE) and Technip Energies signed a Technical Cooperation Agreement to jointly develop low-carbon solutions for Liquefied Natural Gas (LNG) production and offshore facilities to accelerate the energy transition.

 As part of this agreement, both parties will explore new concepts and technologies, in order to reduce carbon footprint of existing facilities and greenfield projects in key areas, such as :